 To find out, we partnered with an independent research firm to survey residents of 25 U.S. cities — more than 2,700 people in all — and ask about their personal care habits.
 (See the methodology here.)

-Americans spend $93.5 billion a year on beauty and personal care products, and we have the selfies to prove we use them.
+According to Statista, Americans spend $93.5 billion a year on beauty and personal care products, and we have the selfies to prove we use them.
 But we also take shortcuts to save time and do some pretty gross things when no one is looking.
 Does picking your nose count as personal care?
 Well, your nose does get cleaner, but most of us are diligent about some things and more laissez-faire about others.
 So the researchers asked people to ’fess up about that, too.

 Here are some things the analysis revealed: